All Episodes

 The World Health Organization is useless.

-And then, and then slammed Donald Trump.
+And then slam Donald Trump.

-The first case in the U.S., January 21 this year.
+The first case in the U.S., January 21, this year.

 The travel ban in effect.

-Yeah, the one that was called hysterical xenophobia and fear mongering by Joe Biden.
+Yeah, the one that was called hysterical xenophobia and fear-mongering by Joe Biden.

 Yeah, that was 10 days later.

-Uh, we're gonna get to Kevin McCarthy in just a second, but I want to just point out a couple of things as it relates to China.
+We're going to get to Kevin McCarthy in just a second, but I want to just point out a couple of things as it relates to China.

 You know, there's a report out now that the coronavirus outbreak could have been reduced by 95% worldwide if China acted sooner.